It’s the start of a new year, and a time to appreciate the things we already have, and to find new ways to live fuller, happier lives.

 Just like anyone else, older individuals need at least 7 to 8 hours of sleep a night.
 If you’re not getting enough sleep, visit the National Sleep Foundation’s website for tips on how to sleep better.

-Cold weather and the pandemic have changed the way we think about gathering and may have made life more isolating than ever.
-If you’re a senior who is feeling lonely, make it a New Year’s goal to be more social while being safe.
+Cold weather and the pandemic have changed the way we think about gathering and may have made life more isolated.
+If you’re an older adult who is feeling lonely, make it a New Year’s goal to be more social.

 Make a list of the people that you may have lost touch with and would like to re-connect.
-Schedule times to give them a call or message regularly.
-This will help you stay in contact with the people you care about, even if you can’t see them in person.
+Schedule times to give them a call, message, or get together with.

-Consider joining a virtual group that promotes socializing.
+Consider joining a virtual or in-person group that promotes socializing.
 Have a loved one or friend help you navigate the online group so that you can enjoy meeting new friends in your community while socially distancing.
 Or, as restrictions have lifted and you feel comfortable, check online for in-person groups to be a part of that share a common interest.

 8. Try something new, or something old